bennn/eidetic/benchmarks/unit-test/README.md

 - `plot.txt` : from `PLTSTDERR="error info@contract-wrapping" raco test -c plot/tests`
   - max wraps : 4 (case-arrow, arrow-higher-order)
   - other notes : 16 unique messages, over 120K total

+Lots of other files from other packages.
+Interesting ones:
+- frog, arrow-higher-order 3
+- extensible-functions, 2
+- graph, immvec 7
+- math, ivecho 13
+- plot mvecho 3  arr 4
+- retry ... where are these coming from?